Trump Turnberry Resort

 It offers restaurants and bars with stunning views of the Irish Sea.
 Guests can enjoy an exquisite menu of typical Scottish food in the signature restaurant 1906, just one of the 6 restaurants they have.
 Or relax in the Grand Tea Lounge, perfect for a drink before or after eating.

-- Once a haven for Roman Catholics during the 15th century the island was quarried for its rare stones.
-Home to four Open editions, Ailsa has shaped some of the most remarkable moments like the “Duel in the Sun” between Watson and Nicklaus in 1977; this typical links course has the most impressive 9 consecutive holes set alongside the Ayrshire coastline.
+- Home to four Open editions, Ailsa has shaped some of the most remarkable moments like the “Duel in the Sun” between Watson and Nicklaus in 1977; this typical links course has the most impressive 9 consecutive holes set alongside the Ayrshire coastline.
 Redesigned by Martin Ebert in 2014, the course has been completely restored and revamped and is now part of Trump Turnberry.
 It is considered the best Golf Resort in Scotland, featuring beautiful views of Ailsa Crail (the huge rock that rises from the sea) and on the 9th the picture perfect remains of Robert the Bruce’s lighthouse and castle.

 King Robert The Bruce